ekb1zh/test-beautiful-form/README.md

 The `src/api/schema` folder contains types that describes a comprehensive contract about how the frontend interacts with the backend.
 Violation of the terms of the contract from any side will immediately lead to a compilation error of the project 🛡💪

 Both the frontend and backend share `localStorage` to store data between user sessions.
 The `src/utils/LocalStorageItem` utility provides a wrapper that makes working with `localStorage` easier.

+### Split UI and logic.

+The project uses pattern `ui-logic`.

+Every component define `useLogic` hook with all logic of component.
+This hook prepare props for everithing inside of component file.
+This pattern make more simple read, refactoring and testing.

 ### Paths